-Our Flamingo FI nest egg grew from 62.4% to 64% of its target size in May.
+Our Flamingo FI nest egg grew from 77.7% to a whopping 84.2% of its target size in May.
 What an incredible result!
 I’m obviously really happy with these numbers!

 This is what our current asset allocation looks like: